ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_classification.md

 5. What are the assumptions of logistic regression?

-6. How do you deal with multicollinearity in logistic regression?
+6. How do you deal with multi-collinearity in logistic regression?

 7. What is the purpose of regularization in logistic regression, and how does it work?